scottkaplan/aws_vm_cluster/README.md

 Current status:
 1. The worker VMs are coming up with an http server on port 80.
 1. The workers are passing health check
+1. DNS is pointing to LB DNS
-1. The LB is not responding on port 443
+1. The LB is not responding on port 443, troubleshoot by opening up the firewall/SG
+1. Storage is not provisioned